dwikinugraha2359/jmeter-setup-script/README.md

     (its mean jmeter will run LoadTest.jmx and will get ReportTest.jtl) (the Report will exist on the root folder)
 	```

+## Setup and Create Container easier

+can using "setup-and-create-container.sh"

 ## Built With